 Cuisines around the world – Take an interesting food tour around the world

 Let’s read about some of my favorite Cuisine around the world – Take an interesting food tour around the world and also learn how to cook them when you back at home.
 I love to cook specific regional food of a place when I return from my travel to revive my travel memories.
 Though I cannot replicate 100% the true taste, to some extent, I enjoy cooking various local food from different regions of the world.
 Cooking different cuisines is a great way to know the world and its living.
-Not only I am taking you the tour of cuisines around the world but will share my secret recipes of it which I learnt during my food tours around the world.
+Not only I am taking you the tour of cuisines around the world but will share my secret recipes of it which I learnt during my food tours around the world and also from many vegan documentaries.

 Being vegetarian, I am listing vegetarian customization or vegetarian cuisines around the world.